Nylilsa/nylilsa.github.io/pages/wr.md

 # WR History Progression
 [hr_major]

+[ifonlytheyknew=font-size: 1.25em;border-left-width: 1.5em;border-color: var(--clr-hr-major);border-style: solid;border-width: 1px 1px 1px 0.4em;padding-left: 0.4em;padding-right: 0.2em;padding-block: 0.1em;background-color: var(--clr-background-element);margin-bottom:1em;]
+Hi everyone, <br><br>

+This WR History page has not been updated since September 2025, and I am well-aware of it.
+I have been in the process of making big changes to the backend of this.
+Please bear in mind this is mainly done by one individual who also has their own things going on. <br><br>

+For inquiries regarding this webpage, please contact me (see home page).
+I really appreciate all the support and positive comments I've received, thank you everyone for who has supported my site and I <3

+[/4QXCPuwBz2E]

 A comprehensive Touhou world records tracker, updated every so often.
 This page includes an interactive graph and a table of your selected game.
 For best viewing experience I recommend viewing this on [hl2]desktop[/hl2].
 A few columns are [hl2]hidden[/hl2] in the table due to the small width of mobile.